-We’ve had so much fun making this amazing colour-changing thermochromic slime using thermochromic dyes, that we want you to have a go too!
-This is a slime that changes colour at just 27oC …and the best part is that you can now make your own colour changing slime using our Thermo Slime Kit!
-Read on for the discount code & watch the video too…..
+We’ve had so much fun making this amazing colour-changing thermochromic slime using thermochromic dyes.
+This is a slime that changes colour at just 31oC …..and the best part is that you can now make your own colour changing slime using our Thermo Slime Kit!
+Read on & watch the video too…..

-Stir the dye in well, it may take a while to blend in as it can clump together at first.
+- Stir the dye in really well, it may take a while to blend in as it can clump together at first.

-This is when you know the slime is ready to be moulded, stretched and squished using your hands.
+- When it pulls away fomr the sides of the bowl, and isn’t runny or too gloopy, then you know the slime is ready to be moulded, stretched and squished using your hands.
 This is the last stage of slime-making and although messy to start with, as the slime forms it comes off your hands and gets less sticky.
-If it doesn’t get less sticky and is still a mess all over your hands, just squirt a bit of activator directly into my hands and continue to mould your slime, you’ll feel the slime form and get less sticky.
+If it doesn’t get less sticky and is still a mess all over your hands, just squirt a bit of activator directly into your hands and continue to mould your slime, you’ll feel the slime form and get less sticky.
 Keep doing this until you are happy with your slime.
 Too much activator and the slime goes hard and rubbery, so you want to add just the right amount.

 What is thermochromism?